bparanj/crystal/electronics/design/reactance.md

 5. Colleague :

-Reactance is fundamental to many advanced concepts in our field.
-We could discuss:
 - The role of reactance in matching networks for RF and microwave circuits
 - Non-linear reactances in varactor diodes and their applications in voltage-controlled oscillators
 - Reactance modulation techniques in modern communication systems